arnavKarforma/codingAssignment/README.md

 ```

-## Assumption that were made while developing the APplication
+## Assumption that were made while developing the Application
 - Always there will be two states STARTED and FINISHED for any Event in the JSON LOG
 - JSON Log will be provided for a single execution of each events, i.e eventId
   must be unique with just two different states